nathanhleung/blog-old.nathanhleung.com/_posts/2015-12-26-getting-started-with-the-mean-stack.md

 - app.js // Our main Node.js and Express code
 ```

 Run `npm init` to begin - feel free to fill in whatever information it prompts you for (simply pressing "Enter" works to, for the non-required fields).
-This will create a `package.json` file for you, which holds the dependencies for the app.
+This will create a `package.json` file for you, which holds the dependencies for the app ([NPM](https://www.npmjs.com/) is the package manager for Node).

 ## Dependencies
 ### Node.js